SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-1-problems-for-champions/crossing-sequences/crossing-sequences.md

 ## Hints and Guidelines

-The problem seems quite complicated, so we will break it into simpler subproblems.
+The problem seems quite complicated, so we will break it into simpler sub-problems.

 ### Processing the Input